 Field-hunting tip

-Look in hydrothermal mineral deposits country — that is the host setting where rebulite typically forms.
+Look in hydrothermal mineral deposits country, the host setting where rebulite typically forms.
 If you start seeing realgar, orpiment, dorallcharite in float, you are in the right ground.
 Field specimens usually show a prismatic, massive, or granular habit, so train your eye for that shape before scanning the outcrop.